woohoolabs/yang/README.md

             ]
         ]
     )
-    ->withBody(                                                 // or a JsonApiResource instance
+    ->setBody(                                                  // or a JsonApiResource instance
         new JsonApiResource("user", 1)
     );